servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

 ## How can I learn Operation Framework deeper?

-The easiest way to find all the components used by Operations Framework is to see the implementation of `DbContextBuilder.AddDbOperations` and `IServiceCollection.AddFusion` (more precisely, `FusionBuilder` constructor).
+The easiest way to find all the components used by Operations Framework is to see the implementation of `DbContextBuilder.AddOperations` and `IServiceCollection.AddFusion` (more precisely, `FusionBuilder` constructor).
 Links to the source code of both methods: